Helpful Gardening Tips

 A perennial, Spike Sedge has flowers that are spiky in appearance.
 The flowers appear in groups in single spots on the stem.
-They are typically a light yellow or brown.
+They are typically light yellow or brown.
 The green leaves of the plant are from one to three feet long, and they are thin.
 They are similar to regular blades of grass.

 Spike Sedge grows in soil that is sandy, dry, or soil that is slightly acidic.
 The plant will grow in several areas of the country from Massachusetts to Florida and Texas as well as the coastal plains.
 It is particularly plentiful in Canada and across the northwestern US.

-This is a unisexual species of plant.
+Spike Sedge is a unisexual species of plant.
 This means the plant contains both male and female flowers.
 The male flowers are at the top, and female flowers are just under the males.
 Blooming in July and August, the Spike Sedge is also a fruit-bearing plant.
 Around the pistol, there is a perigynium that produces a nut with one seed.

 Because Spike Sedge has deep-seeding roots, this plant can help stop soil erosion.
 It is often used instead of traditional grass.
 It can also be used to provide livestock with a food source.